 'Sexy college girl smoking cigarette'

-This bothers me specifically because the highlight of the problem is not the smoking of the cigarette; men do that with impunity in the exact same places and no one seems to mind.
+This bothers me specifically because the highlight of the problem is not the smoking of a cigarette; men do that with impunity in the exact same places and no one seems to mind.
 The focus is always, always the women.
 People don't really have a problem with smoking, they have a problem with women smoking.
 When Indians see women smoke, ugly things start to happen.

 So.
 Cigarette-wallahs often point-blank refuse to sell cigarettes to women, while continuing to serve the hordes of men milling around them.
 It's no secret, they tell you quite honestly, they will not sell cigarettes to ladies.
 Shopkeepers permit men to smoke outside their establishments, women are immediately shooed away, loudly and never politely.
 Women seen smoking are harangued, cursed, vilified, muttered and spat at (no, literally) by the general public.

 Listen.
 It is not your birthright to lecture, videotape, threaten, harass and bully those who do not subscribe to your moral standards.
 Female smokers are not the reflection of everything that's wrong with this society, the people who harass them are.
 They are doing you no more harm than the men you seem to be able to ignore.
-So in essence, I'm not asking for much, just what most women always seem to be pleading for anyway: please, just leave us the hell alone.
+So in essence, I'm not asking for much, just what most women always seem to be pleading for anyway: please, just leave us the fuck alone.